Lehigh, Oklahoma

 Lehigh is a city in Coal County, Oklahoma, United States.
-The population was 356 at the 2010 census.
+Its population was 356 at the 2010 census.

 History

 Lehigh began as the first mining camp in what is now Coal County, Oklahoma.
-At the time of its founding Lehigh was located in Atoka County, Choctaw Nation.
+At the time of its founding, Lehigh was located in Atoka County, Choctaw Nation.
 It was originally named Boone, but the name was changed to Lehigh.
-The new name was taken from Lehigh County, Pennsylvania, a coal mining region.
+The new name was taken from Lehigh County, Pennsylvania, a coal-mining region.

-A post office opened in Lehigh, Indian Territory on April 4, 1882, and several railroads built lines to Lehigh, including the Missouri, Kansas and Texas Railway, the Chicago, Rock Island and Pacific Railway, and the Gulf, Colorado and Santa Fe Railway.
-During the late-19th and early-20th centuries, Lehigh was a growing settlement which greatly profited from the coal mines surrounding it.
+A post office opened in Lehigh, Indian Territory, on April 4, 1882, and several railroads built lines to Lehigh, including the Missouri–Kansas–Texas Railroad, the Chicago, Rock Island and Pacific Railway, and the Gulf, Colorado and Santa Fe Railway.
+In addition to mining, ranching was an important contributor to the local economy.
+Stockyards were built in 1884 and, even as they neared completion, 23 railroad cars of cattle and seven carloads of hogs awaited shipping.

+During the late 19th and early 20th centuries, Lehigh was a growing settlement that greatly profited from the coal mines surrounding it.
 During the 1910s and 1920s, the demand for coal lessened as railroads switched to oil-powered trains.
 The mines eventually closed, and in the early 1920s, boll weevils destroyed the cotton crops in the area.
 Many businesses closed, and people left the town.
-The Merchants National Bank Building in Lehigh is the only structure that remains from the once prosperous downtown area.
+The Merchants National Bank Building in Lehigh is the only structure that remains from the once-prosperous downtown area.